moorepants/learn-multibody-dynamics/lagrange.rst

 Conservative Forces
 ===================

-Some applied forces, known as conservative forces `conservative forces`_, can be expressed using the gradient of a scalar function of the generalized coordinates, known as the `potential energy`_ :math:`V(\bar{q})`:
+Some applied forces, known as `conservative forces`_, can be expressed using the gradient of a scalar function of the generalized coordinates, known as the `potential energy`_ :math:`V(\bar{q})`: